 - Visit the unique Santorini Wine Museum

-But the list of amazing things to do and attractions to see on the island is literally endless and I have picked up 32 of them at the bottom of this article.
-Bad news is that you probably won’t have the time to do all of them (especially if you are on the island for 3-4 days) so you have to choose wisely and make the best of your time on the island.
+The bad news is that you probably won’t have the time to do all of them (especially if you are on the island for 3-4 days), so you have to choose wisely and make the most of your time there.

 Jump in quickly: